SaroM0/sct-data-generation/README.md

 **Vignette:**
 - Required, not empty
-- Length: 70-120 words
+- Length: 120-240 words (aim for 150-200)
 - Single paragraph (no line breaks)

-**Hypothesis:**
+**Questions Array:**
+- Exactly 3 questions required
+- Must be in order: diagnosis → management → followup
+- Each question is validated independently

+**For Each Question:**

+- **Question Type**: Must be "diagnosis", "management", or "followup"
+- **Hypothesis**:
   - Required, not empty
   - Length: 8-25 words
   - Must be affirmative (no question marks)

-**New Information:**
+- **New Information**:
   - Required, not empty
   - Length: 8-30 words
   - Declarative only (no questions)
   - Maximum 2 sentences

-**Question:**
-- Required, must be exactly: "How does the probability of the hypothesis change?"

-**Options:**
+- **Options**:
   - Required, exactly 5 elements
   - Must be: `["+2", "+1", "0", "-1", "-2"]` in that order

-**Author Notes:**
+- **Author Notes**:
   - Optional
   - Maximum 300 characters
   - Maximum 3 sentences

 ### Validation Metadata